moi90/kymion/Readme.md

 root_progress_reporter.add_handler(RichHandler())
 ```

+### Distributed Progress Reporting

+Kymion supports progress reporting across multiprocessing environments, e.g. with `concurrent.futures.ProcessPoolExecutor`.
+Progress from tasks running in child processes is forwarded to the main thread.

+See [examples/process_pool_executor.py](examples/process_pool_executor.py) for an example.

 ## Related Work

 - [**tqdm**](https://github.com/tqdm/tqdm) provides console-based or notebook-based progress bars.
 It is known for its simplicity, with very little setup required to add a progress bar to loops or tasks.
 Still, a rich set of features is available.
 - [**Rich**](https://github.com/Textualize/rich) is is a library for text formatting in the terminal and to build console-based UIs.
 It can be used to display progress bars.
 - [**alive-progress**](https://github.com/rsalmei/alive-progress) is another console-based progress bar library with a large number of styles and animations.

-All these focus on reporting progress *in the console*.
-In fact, tqdm-based and Rich-based frontends are available.
+All these focus on reporting progress _in the console_.
+In fact, tqdm-based and Rich-based frontends are also available for Kymion.

 ### When to Choose Kymion?

 - If you're developing a library and want to decouple progress reporting from the presentation layer.
 - When you need to support multiple output frontends (e.g., console, GUI, log files) without modifying your core library code.
+- When you want to report progress from child processes.

 ## **Contributing**